jean-roland/LCSF_C_Stack/README.md

 Recursivity is generally frowned upon in embedded applications, which is why the stack is made to limit the issue:
 * The number of calls is directly linked to the number of sub-attribute layers in a protocol, that means the user has direct control.
 * The stack is linear in its recursivity (one call will only lead to a maximum of one other call).
-* The stack is limited by the depth of its filo when making new calls, it is guaranteed to not infinitely loop.
+* The stack is limited by the depth of its lifo when making new calls, it is guaranteed to not infinitely loop.

 ## Build, tests & docs